Grassroots: History

 The Brazilian Landless Workers Movement (MST) was founded in the 1970s and has grown into an international organization.
 The MST focused on organizing young farmers and their children in fighting for a variety of rights, most notably the right to access land.
-The movement sought organic leaders and used strategies of direct action, such as land occupations.
+The movement sought organic leaders and employed strategies of direct action, including land occupations.
 It largely maintained autonomy from the Brazilian government.
 The MST traces its roots to discontent arising from large land inequalities in Brazil in the 1960s.
 Such discontent gained traction, particularly after Brazil became a democracy in 1985.
 The movement focused especially on occupying land that was considered unproductive, thus showing that it was seeking overall social benefit.
 In the 1990s, the influence of the MST grew tremendously following two mass killings of protestors.
 Successful protests were those in which the families of those occupying properties received plots of land.
 Although the grassroots efforts of the MST were successful in Brazil when they were tried by the South African Landless People's Movement (LPM) in 2001, they were not nearly as successful.
 Land occupations in South Africa were politically contentious and did not achieve the positive results seen by the MST.

 The National People's Congress was a grassroots democratic reform movement that came out of the existing Chinese government in 1987.
 It encouraged grassroots elections in villages all around China with the express purpose of bringing democracy to the local level of government.
 Reforms took the form of self-governing village committees that were elected in a competitive, democratic process.
-Xu Wang from Princeton University called the Congress mutually empowering for the state and the peasantry in that the state was given a renewed level of legitimacy by the democratic reforms and the peasantry was given far more political power.
+Xu Wang from Princeton University called the Congress mutually empowering for the state and the peasantry in that the state was given a renewed level of legitimacy by the democratic reforms, and the peasantry was given far more political power.
 This manifested itself in increased voting rate, particularly for the poor, and increased levels of political awareness, according to Wang's research.
 One example of the increased accountability from the new institutions was a province in which villagers gave 99,000 suggestions to the local government.
 Ultimately, 78,000 of these were adopted, indicating a high rate of governmental responsiveness.
 This movement is considered grassroots because it focuses on systematically empowering the people.
 This focus manifested itself in the democratic institutions that focused on engaging the poor and in reform efforts that sought to make the government more responsive to the will of the people.